 French styled cafe in the big city.
 Day.
-Two woman, polar opposites (one is hyper business, the other hyper chill) but are always their for one another.
+Two women, polar opposites (one is hyper business, the other hyper chill) but are always there for one another.

 - Download the free .pdf screenplay version: Scattered Showers

 Sandra: I can’t seem to keep it together, lately.
 I’ve never experienced this before.
 I have to push my brain forward.
 Does that make sense?
 I have to literally push my brain through a bitter fog of anger.

 Sandra: I think it’s a combination of stress and being overwhelmed, so many things scattered around my mind.

 Sandra: I have to fight for one thought to actually come through and make sense.

 Sandra: Enough with the religious names.
 I’m serious about this.